TimoSto/ThesorTeX/README.md

 ## Build mechanics

 This repository uses Bazel to build both the backends and the frontends.
+But you need to have LaTeX isntalled on your machine to build everything.

 ### Production